 The Swampies chant, and chant, and chant…

 Sue: There are loads of extras playing the Swampies.
 I’m surprised they didn’t rise up against the BBC when they couldn’t get the paint off.
-Oh, and that one in the middle can’t dance.
+(Pointing) And that one can’t dance.

-Sue: Giant squid?
-Is that wise?
+Sue: A giant squid?
+Are you sure that’s wise?
 They’re not going to show us a giant squid, are they?
 Remember what happened with the giant prawn.

 Sue: Oh dear.
 That doesn’t look like a giant squid to me.

-Sue: Oh well, apart from that terrible cliffhanger, that wasn’t a bad start.
-There was nowt wrong with that.top
+Sue: Apart from the terrible cliffhanger, that wasn’t a bad start.
+Yeah, there was nowt wrong with that.

-We eventually get a proper look at the monster attacking Romana.
+We finally get a proper look at the monster that’s attacking Romana.

-Sue: You are having a laugh!
+Sue: They are having a laugh!
 It’s ridiculous!
-What the hell is it supposed to be?
+What the hell is that supposed to be?
 Did a clam have sex with a mushroom?
-Oh, wait… that’s clever.
+Oh, wait… Ooh… That’s clever!

-Yes, it’s supposed to look rubbish on purpose: the monster is just a Swampie in fancy dress.
-I decide to rub Sue’s nose in it.
+Yes, it’s supposed to look rubbish on purpose: the monster is a Swampie in fancy dress.

 Sue: Yes, yes, very good.
 Big round of applause.
 But you can’t get away with making things look shit on purpose every week.
-There’s only so many times you can get away with that.
-Actually, hasn’t Doctor Who already pulled that gag before?
-I’m sure it has…
+There’s only so many times you can do that.

 Back at the refinery, Dugeen is tracking a mysterious shape on his scanner.
 Thawn tells him to keep an eye on it.

 Sue: I bet he wishes he could say affirmative.
-I must say, I prefer him when he’s a dog.
+I must say, I think I preferred him when he was a dog.

-Sue: This is just like Avatar, but with a different colour scheme and no chance of a sex scene.
-I hope.
+Sue: This is just like Avatar, this, but with a different colour scheme and no chance of a sex scene… I hope.
 You know, Rohm-Dutt reminds me of Quint from Jaws.